COMMITTED TO YOUR SECURITY

 What is corporate account takeover?

 A business can become infected with malware via infected documents attached to an email or a link contained within an email that connects to an infected website.
 In addition, malware can be downloaded to users’ workstations and laptops by visiting legitimate websites – especially social networking sites – and clicking on the documents, videos, or photos posted there.
-This malware can also spread across a business’ internal network.
+This malware can also spread across a business’s internal network.

-The malware installs key logging software on the computer, which allows the perpetrator to capture a user’s credentials as they are entered at the financial institution’s website.
-Sophisticated versions of this malware can even capture token-generated passwords, alter the display of the financial institution’s website to the user, and/or display a fake Web page indicating that the financial institution’s website is down.
-In this last case, the perpetrator can access the business’ account online without the possibility that the real user will log in to the website.
+The malware installs keylogging software on the computer, which allows the perpetrator to capture a user’s credentials as they are entered at the financial institution’s website.
+Sophisticated versions of this malware can even capture token-generated passwords, alter the display of the financial institution’s website to the user, and/or display a fake web page indicating that the financial institution’s website is down.

-Cybercriminals use the sessions to initiate funds transfers, by ACH or wire transfer, to the bank accounts of associates within the U.S. These accounts may be newly opened by accomplices or unwitting “money mules” for the express purpose of receiving and laundering these funds.
-A “money mule” is a person who transfers stolen money or merchandise from one country to another, either in person, through a courier service, or electronically.
 The term is commonly used to describe online scams that prey on victims who are unaware that the money or merchandise they are transferring is stolen.
 In these scams, the stolen money or merchandise is transferred from the victim’s country to the scam operator’s country.
 The accomplices or mules withdraw the entire balance shortly after receiving the money, and then send the funds overseas via over-the-counter wire transfer or other common money transfer services.

 Why are businesses and organizations targeted?